yonibot/simple-newsfetcher/README.md

 # Simple News Fetcher

-A simple React application that demonstrates fetching an external API (TheGuardian Breaking News) and displaying the results.
+A simple React application that demonstrates fetching an external API (TheGuardian Breaking News), displaying the results, and filtering.

 To run it, an API key is required from [The Guardian Developers](http://developers.theguardian.com/).
 Then:
 ```